 The District’s graduation rate has not increased by at least 1% on average over the previous three school years, or during the previous calendar year, at least 10% of the District’s designated students have not reached the students’ attainment goals or made a year's worth of progress toward the students’ attainment goals.

+The contracting requirement does not apply if: (a) the District is in its first three years of operation; (b) the District’s average graduation rate for the previous three years is higher than the statewide graduation rate for the same period; or (c) the quotient of the total number of the District’s graduating students plus 10 divided by the total number of students in the graduating class, is equal to or greater than the statewide graduation rate.

 If a District is required to enter into a third-party contract to provide dropout prevention and recovery services, the District shall ensure that:

 The third party has a demonstrated record of effectiveness engaging with and recovering designated students;